nithinphilips/axiom/README.rst

 Known Issues
 ------------
-* The starting datetime is not the first recurrence instance, unless it does fit in the specified rules.
-This may cause the Axiom generated dates to deviate from TRIRIGA generated ones.
+* TRIRIGA may not generate a Work Task for the first recurrence in some cases because the scheduling engine may not run until after the first the recurrence has passed and it designed not to create Work Tasks in the past.
+  Axiom does not do this and so, the generated date series could be off by one in some cases.
 * Axiom uses python-dateutil to generate dates.
 It implements the iCalendar specification.
 Read `the specification <https://www.ietf.org/rfc/rfc2445.txt>`_ and `the implementation notes <https://labix.org/python-dateutil>`_ if you